magnars/optimus/README.md

 watcher on the code files.
 If they change, only the relevant tests will be run again.

+`lein with-profile +rhino midje [...]` will fetch and load Rhino dependencies, and execute JS code in tests with it.

+`lein with-profile +nashorn midje [...]` will use Nashorn to execute JS code in tests, only on JDKs which ship with it.

 ## Contributors

 - [Christian Johansen](https://github.com/cjohansen) added CSS and JS